We’re so grateful you’re here!

 About Priya

-Priya Birdi has been practising Ayurveda in Perth since 2014, working with clients navigating digestive health concerns, food sensitivities, chronic fatigue, women's hormonal health, and the kind of persistent, hard-to-pin-down unwellness that often falls between the gaps of conventional care.
+Priya Birdi has been practising Ayurveda in Perth since 2014, working with clients navigating gut health concerns, digestive imbalance, food sensitivities, chronic fatigue, women's hormonal health, and the kind of persistent, hard to pin down unwellness that often falls between the gaps of conventional care.

 She holds an Advanced Diploma of Ayurveda (HLT60712), is a member of the Australasian Association of Ayurveda, and is a qualified Reiki Master.
 Her clinical approach combines traditional Ayurvedic diagnostics with contemporary functional lab testing, partnering with leading Australian laboratories for gut microbiome analysis, food intolerance panels, and more.